Julia (programming language): Sponsors

-Julia company
+The Julia company

 JuliaHub, Inc. was founded in 2015 as Julia Computing, Inc. by Viral B. Shah, Deepak Vinchhi, Alan Edelman, Jeff Bezanson, Stefan Karpinski and Keno Fischer.

 In June 2017, Julia Computing raised US$4.6 million in seed funding from General Catalyst and Founder Collective, the same month was "granted $910,000 by the Alfred P. Sloan Foundation to support open-source Julia development, including $160,000 to promote diversity in the Julia community", and in December 2019 the company got $1.1 million funding from the US government to "develop a neural component machine learning tool to reduce the total energy consumption of heating, ventilation, and air conditioning (HVAC) systems in buildings".
 In July 2021, Julia Computing announced they raised a $24 million Series A round led by Dorilton Ventures, which also owns Formula One team Williams Racing, that partnered with Julia Computing.
 Williams' Commercial Director said: "Investing in companies building best-in-class cloud technology is a strategic focus for Dorilton and Julia's versatile platform, with revolutionary capabilities in simulation and modelling, is hugely relevant to our business.
 We look forward to embedding Julia Computing in the world's most technologically advanced sport".
+In June 2023, JuliaHub received (again, now under its new name) a $13 million strategic new investment led by AE Industrial Partners HorizonX ("AEI HorizonX").
+AEI HorizonX is a venture capital investment platform formed in partnership with The Boeing Company, which uses Julia.
+Tim Holy's work (at Washington University in St. Louis's Holy Lab) on Julia 1.9 (improving responsiveness) was funded by the Chan Zuckerberg Initiative.

 Language features

 Julia is a general-purpose programming language, while also originally designed for numerical/technical computing.

-It is also useful for low-level systems programming, as a specification language, High-level Synthesis (HLS) tool (for hardware, e.g. FPGAs), and for web programming at both server and client side.
+It is also useful for low-level systems programming, as a specification language, high-level synthesis (HLS) tool (for hardware, e.g. FPGAs), and for web programming at both server and client side.

 The main features of the language are: